 We wish you the best of luck with your application!

-Listen to our podcast episode on The ROTC fitness test below!
-This episode, with military fitness expert and former Navy SEAL Stew Smith, looks at what a candidate needs to do in order to do well on these tests.
+Listen to our premium podcast episode on the ROTC fitness test here!
+In this episode, with military fitness expert and former Navy SEAL Stew Smith, we looks at what a candidate needs to do in order to do well on this test.